mozilla-conduit/bmo-extensions/HACKING.md

 1. Clone https://github.com/mozilla-services/phabricator-extensions

-## bmo-extensions Modifications

-In the `bmo-extensions` project directory:

-1. Create a new file in the `bmo-extensions` project directory called `docker-compose.override.yml`.
+2. In the `bmo-extensions` project directory, create a new file in the `bmo-extensions` project directory called `docker-compose.override.yml`.
    Add the following contents:

 ```yaml
 version: '2'